-In this design each colors can be controlled seperately.
-The technique to control the intensity of each LED is pulse width modulation (PWM).
 When using 8-bit PWM a number of 256 * 256 * 256 combinations can be made, thus the LED can show 16.777 million colours, and 256 different brightnesses.
 When all the three LED's are at full brightness the color will be white.
 When they are all off the color will be 'black' in the dark ;).
-The LED used here has a common cathode and is an Ultra Brightness type.
-The intensity of each LED can be varied from minimum to maximum in 256 continuous levels by using the potentiometers.
-Different intensities of red, green, and blue LEDs produce different colors.
+The LED used here has a common cathode.

 Schematic and Build

-You can buy the ATMega328 board at www.bizztronix.eu.
+You can buy the Attiny2313 board at www.bizztronix.eu

-The code for the RGB LED color mixer is written in C with the WINAVR C-Compiler The hardware PWM timers of the ATMega328 are used to let the LED's light.
+The code for the fading LED is written in C with the WINAVR C-Compiler.
+In this example the LEDs will fade in and out one by one.
+The PWM timers of the ATTiny2313 are used to let the LED's fade in and out.
 To use the PWM timers you first need to initialize the timers at the begin of the program code.
-The value of the potmeters is read by the adc converter and assigned to the corresponding PWM that will light up the LED's.
+The speed of the fading in and out can be changed with changing the clock speed of the ATTiny2313.
 You can copy and paste the textfile into the WINAVR C-compiler.
-Below you find the C code.
+Below you can download the C code and the hex file.